Construction Accident Attorneys in Dallas, TX

 Construction Accident Lawyers You Can Trust – Call (844) 297-8898

 Construction projects, whether residential or commercial, can involve untold numbers of contractors working day in and day out for months—sometimes, even years.
 Invariably, workers are seriously injured or even killed on construction sites in Texas, which may lead to lawsuits for injury or death.
+According to the Occupational Safety and Health Administration (OSHA), construction fatalities accounted for one in five work-related deaths in 2019.

 Construction accidents come in many forms, such as when a construction worker falls from an unfinished balcony or when a tensioning cable laid in concrete snaps and hits unsuspecting workers below.